 - New Members must have their plots cleared and start cultivation within two (2) weeks of the plot assignment, weather permitting.
-Failure to maintain their plot and adjoining pathways to the satisfaction of staff or to start cultivation within two (2) weeks will result in forfeiture of the garden plot. - Members shall not allow plants to hang over into pathways or neighboring plots, nor to grow roots or runners into pathways or neighboring plots.
+Failure to maintain their plots and adjoining pathways to the satisfaction of staff or to start cultivation within two (2) weeks will result in forfeiture of the garden plot. - Members shall not allow plants to hang over into pathways or neighboring plots, nor to grow roots or runners into pathways or neighboring plots.
 All new plantings or berries that send out underground roots shall be kept 18" from any bordering plot. - Members shall not allow any plant, existing tree, shrub, vine or structure to be of such height as to cast shade on another plot.
-If a Member does not respond within two (2) weeks to a notice to correct such a situation, staff shall be empowered to cut, prune, adjust, trim, alter or remove any or all such plants, existing trees, shrubs, vines, or structures without requiring permission or further notification to the member and/or to send the member a Notice of Termination. - No Member shall maintain a trash heap, collect debris, or store non-gardening related materials and belongings in his or her assigned plot, or in any other area of the Garden.
-If a Member does not respond within two (2) weeks to a notice to remove all trash, debris or non-gardening related materials and belongings, staff shall be empowered to remove and dispose of all such items without requiring permission or further notification to the Member and/or to send the member a Notice of Termination. - Members are encouraged to maintain compost piles in their assigned plots.
+If a Member does not respond within two (2) weeks to a notice to correct such a situation, staff shall be empowered to cut, prune, adjust, trim, alter or remove any or all such plants, existing trees, shrubs, vines, or structures without requiring permission or further notification to the member. - No Member shall maintain a trash heap, collect debris, or store non-gardening related materials and belongings in his or her assigned plots, or in any other area of the Garden.
+If a Member does not respond within two (2) weeks to a notice to remove all trash, debris or non-gardening related materials and belongings, staff shall be empowered to remove and dispose of all such items without requiring permission or further notification to the Member. - Members are encouraged to maintain compost piles in their assigned plots.
 The piles must be made only of organic materials, and provided that such compost piles are regularly attended, are not unsightly, do not become foul, putrid, rotting, reeking, rancid, sour, spoiled, or attract flies, roaches, vermin or other scavengers.
-If a Member does not respond within two (2) weeks to a notice to clean up or remove an unpermitted compost pile, staff shall be empowered to remove and dispose of all or any part without requiring permission or further notification to the member and/or to send the member a Notice of Termination. - Individual plots shall not be allowed to expand beyond their assigned boundaries.
-Staff shall have the authority to determine the exact boundaries of any individual plot, and to require members to conform to such boundaries within a two (2) week period. - Members going on vacation or who plan to be away for more than two (2) months must notify staff and make arrangements to have their plot tended in their absence.
-Members planning to be away longer than two (2) months may have to relinquish their plot for reassignment and may be given priority in the assignment of a new plot upon their return.
+If a Member does not respond within two (2) weeks to a notice to clean up or remove an unpermitted compost pile, staff shall be empowered to remove and dispose of all or any part without requiring permission or further notification to the Member. - Individual plots shall not be allowed to expand beyond their assigned boundaries.
+Staff shall have the authority to determine the exact boundaries of any individual plot, and to require members to conform to such boundaries within a two (2) week period. - Members going on vacation or who plan to be away for more than two (2) months must notify staff and make arrangements to have their plots tended in their absence.
+Members planning to be away longer than two (2) months may have to relinquish their plots for reassignment and may be given priority in the assignment of a new plot upon their return.